The Pritikin Program for Diet and Exercise, which hit the best-seller list in 1979, is the granddaddy of diet books.

 Cost: If doing it on your own, none beyond your shopping.

 Support: You can do this diet yourself.
-Pritikin also offers online support -- including private online journals, prerecorded workshops, and consultations with dietitians -- for fees ranging from around $10 a month to $400 a year.
+Pritikin also offers online support -- including private online journals, prerecorded workshops, and consultations with dietitians -- for fees ranging from around $10 a month to over $400 a year.
 You can also go to the Florida-based Pritikin Longevity Center + Spa, where prices typically start at $3,750 a week.

 What Kathleen Zelman, MPH, RD, Says: